 Retailers' main aim is to improve forecast accuracy and customer service by optimizing the supply chain's inventory.

-The system may assist manufacturers by eliminating warehouse and inventory management issues.
+Inventory optimization solution may assist manufacturers by eliminating warehouse and replenishment management issues.
 Inventory optimization, when done correctly, is driven by the latest developing technologies, such as data analytics, artificial intelligence, and cloud computing while leveraging proven inventory management, supply chain architecture, and planning methods.

 What exactly does inventory optimization entail?